nuts-foundation/nuts-node/docs/pages/deployment/storage.rst

 - To store private keys in an Azure Key Vault HSM, set ``crypto.azurekv.hsm`` to ``true``.
 - Keys created through this storage backend are marked as non-exportable.
+- Azure Key Vault storage can't be used for encrypting ``did:nuts`` private credentials or for data encryption.

 HashiCorp Vault
 ===============